zacharymorel/Expensify-React-App/README.md

-# Indecision-React-App
+# Expensify
-Udemy Course React App
+Udemy Course React App # 2

 This is i'm learning the basics of React.